HugoMVale/polykin/docs/installation.md

 # Installation

-`PolyKin` requires Python>=3.9, because it makes use of recent type hint syntax.
+`PolyKin` requires Python 3.9+, because it makes use of recent type hint syntax.
 It further relies on a number of mature and well-maintained mathematical/scientific libraries:
 `matplotlib`, `mpmath`, `numba`, `numpy`, `pydantic`, `scipy`, etc.